What is Distributed Access Architecture?

 Distributed Access Architecture (DAA) sees functions that usually reside in the headend or hub distributed closer to the user.
 Moving functions into the network reduces the amount of hardware the headend (hub) needs to house, thus creating efficiencies in speed, reliability, latency and security in support of 10G.

 What is Distributed CCAP Architecture?

 Cablelabs' Distributed CCAP Architecture (DCA) defines the design and interface specifications required for the deployment of a scalable and cost-effective distributed hybrid fiber coax access networks.
-The architecture allows operators to take full advantage of the gigabit capabilities of DOCSIS 3.1, including Full Duplex DOCSIS, Low Latency DOCSIS and Coherent Optics.
+The architecture allows operators to take full advantage of the gigabit capabilities of DOCSIS 3.1 including Full Duplex DOCSIS and Low Latency DOCSIS, and Coherent Optics.
 This translates to more than enough bandwidth to support the latest-generation products far into the future.